-The beautiful thing about a vacation to Key West is that it’s a great destination year round.
-Its subtropical location 150 miles from the mainland of Florida and at the end of the Florida Keys provides a Caribbean climate all year long.
+The beautiful thing about a vacation to Key West is that it’s a great destination year-round.
+Its subtropical location is 150 miles from the mainland of Florida and at the end of the Florida Keys provides a Caribbean climate all year long.
 That means temperatures in the mid-70s and lots of sunshine.
 It’s an island that loves to have a good time and there’s always a party on Duval Street.
 Still, depending on what kind of traveler you are, there are some extra special months to visit Key West.
 Here’s a few of them.

 December/January- Christmas & New Year’s